Open topic with navigation

 1 = Assert the signal. (default)

 (optional) An expression that specifies modem control: (n)

 The INITPORT subroutine initializes a serial (asynchronous) port for subsequent I/O. It gives you more control over communication parameters for your serial port or channel because you can establish these settings from your Synergy program.

 INITPORT can only be used after an OPEN statement.

-In Synergy .NET, INITPORT is not supported for portable class libraries or Universal Windows Platform applications.
+In Synergy .NET, INITPORT is not supported for Universal Windows Platform applications.

 On Windows, Data Terminal Ready (DTR) is usually asserted by the Data Terminal Equipment (DTE) to indicate a powered-up and ready condition to the attached Data Communications Equipment (DCE).
 The DTE asserts Request to Send (RTS) to indicate that it is ready to send data.
 The rts argument differs from the rts_cts argument, which lets you control the RTS/CTS hardware flow on Windows.
 This flow is a protocol in which the RTS modem control signal is turned on or off automatically by the amount of data in the receiving buffer, and in which the CTS modem status signal can be directed to control the transmitter.
 The rts argument simply enables you to assert or retract the signal.

 On Windows, use of XON/XOFF disables RTS/CTS flow control.